RubenDillon/tanzu/tap7/readme.md

 ```

-## Try another applications as example
+## Try another application as example
 ```
         A Weather application using Steeltoe framework (.NET core)

-	Use the VSCode to create this example from the Application Accelerator and push to gitlab
+	Use the VSCode to create this example from the Application Accelerator and push to gitlab...

+	Then you could use VS Code or run it from terminal using the following command

 	    tanzu apps workload create weatherforecast-steeltoe \
             --git-repo https://gitlab.latamteam.name/root/weatherforecast-steeltoe \